HAVE A QUESTION ABOUT ANTIQUES OR COLLECTIBLES?

 by Bob Brooke

-The big problem for Crothers wasn’t getting insurance.
+The big problem for Driscoll wasn’t getting insurance.
 She could only obtain promoter’s liability insurance if all of her dealers also had business liability insurance.
 "They didn’t want to spend the money getting it since they didn’t feel it was necessary," she said.

 The policy would have cost her $500 for $1 million which was also the bottom line she needed as the show manager.
 It would have covered her for nine days a year, plus the show had to be in the same location and the dates had to be the same each year, and she needed proof that all of her dealers had liability insurance.